Cypros

-Perched on a steep hill above the oasis pf Jericho, Cypros was a significant fortified palace built by Herod.
-Its main purpose was to monitor his estate in Jericho, as well as the road connecting Jericho with Jerusalem.
-The site was named after his mother, the Nabatean Princess Cypros, and was on of two forts placed on the cliffs above Jericho.
-The site was excavated in 1974 by Prof. Netzer from the Hebrew University.
-Shortly after, the Israeli army established a military bunker over parts of the site.
-The remains were relatively fragmentary, but they included a bath house with a colorful floor tiling (‘Opus Sectile’) and a big size bath tab made of one block of colorful stone.
-Weighting a ton and a half, the tab was restored and exhibited in the Israel museum.
-Aside its archaeological remains, the site offers some breathtaking views of Jericho and the plains of the Jordan valley.
+Perched on a steep hill above the oasis of Jericho, King Herod erected Cypros as a fortified palace to monitor his estate and the road connecting Jericho with Jerusalem.
+He named it after his mother, the Nabatean Princess Cyprus.
+In 1974, Prof. Netzer from the Hebrew University excavated the site.
+Shortly after, the Israeli army established a military bunker over parts of it.
+The remains were relatively fragmentary, but they included a bath house with colorful floor tiling (‘Opus Sectile’) and a big-sized bath tab made of one block of colorful stone.
+Weighting a ton and a half, the tab is on display at the Rockefeller museum today.
+Aside from its archaeological remains, the site offers some breathtaking views of Jericho and the plains of the Jordan Valley.

 A tour to Cypros can be combined with a day tour to Jericho and its surroundings.